cmnemoi/eMush/Api/src/Modifier/README.md

 - Changing the cost of an action ;
   - Exemple: Observant [VariableEventModifier](./ConfigData/ModifierConfigData.php#L3204-L3218) set Search action cost to 0 action points.
 - Preventing an event from being called ;
-  - Exemple: a [PreventEventModifier](./ConfigData/ModifierConfigData.php#L515-L530) which prevents to get dirty when wearing the apron.
+  - Exemple: Apron [PreventEventModifier](./ConfigData/ModifierConfigData.php#L515-L530) prevents `Dirty` status to apply.
 - Triggering an additional event before a given event ;
-  - Exemple: Plasma Shield [TriggerEventModifier](./ConfigData/ModifierConfigData.php#L2124-L2140) triggers an event which adds +5 points to shield when the Daedalus changes cycle through `daedalus.new.cycle` event.
+  - Exemple: Plasma Shield [TriggerEventModifier](./ConfigData/ModifierConfigData.php#L2124-L2140) triggers an event which adds +5 points to shield when the Daedalus changes cycle.

 ### How to choose priority of a modifier ?
 The choice of [priority](./Enum/PriorityEnum) depends on the type of eventModifier you are using: